 It’s been a long winter in Upstate NY and Vermont, but the spring thaw should be here any day.
-As termite exterminators in Albany, Saratoga and as far north as Plattsburgh NY, this is the start of our busy season.
+As termite exterminators in Albany, Saratoga, and as far north as Plattsburgh NY, this is the start of our busy season.
 Many people assume this is because termites hibernate in winter, but they’re not actually dormant, they just move deeper underneath your home during the colder months to find the warmth they need to survive.
 However, when the ground thaws, they emerge, and can potentially enter your home through cracks in the foundation.

-So, How Can You Tell if Your House has Termites?
+So, How Can You Tell if Your House Has Termites?

-One of the reason termites are so destructive is because they can cause a lot of damage before you even realize you have a problem.
+One of the reasons termites are so destructive is that they can cause a lot of damage before you even realize you have a problem.
 Signs of a termite infestation are subtle, which is why even do-it-yourself pest control websites highly recommend that you have your house inspected by trained termite professionals.
 Here at Nature’s Way Pest Control, we recommend homeowners monitor their homes for the following signs of termite activity.

 A termite swarm occurs when subterranean termites fly from their underground nest in order to form a new colony.
 These winged termites are often mistaken for flying ants, so if you’re unsure, try capturing a few in a glass jar and bringing them to a termite professional to make the positive identification.

 Termites need a safe environment to move from their nest to their wood food source, so they create mud tubes, or tunnels by which they travel.
-The tunnels are made of dirt and cellulose, and are about the width of a pencil.
+The tunnels are made of dirt and cellulose and are about the width of a pencil.
 You may notice these brown, straw-like trails wherever the ground meets your house, climbing both the exterior and interior walls of your foundation.